iurrrui/iurrrui.github.io/_posts/2018-06-20-manufacturing-habits.md

 <ul class=credits>
   <li>Developed in the context of the Graphic Design bachelor's program at The Royal Academy of Art, The Hague (KABK).</li>
   <li>Shown at the graduation show of The Royal Academy of Art, The Hague, The Netherlands, 2018.</li>
+  <li>Shown at Ya!
+Present at Dutch Design Week, Eindhoven, The Netherlands, 2018.
   <li>Thanks to Thomas Buxo and Agata Jaworska for supporting concept development, Sander de Jong for programming assistance, and John Berthelsen for technical advice.</li>
 </ul>